svgeesus/EuroMPE/Duophonic/calibration.md

 ## Per-voice oscillator calibration (tuning)

+### Manual Tuning

+Tune ...
+Manual ...
+Low | High | Both

+Puts out 0.75V for concert A. LED shows by color (red is low, blue is high, green is in tune) and OLED displays closest note (eg B4#) and cents high/low.

+### Auto tuning

+Tune ...
+Auto ...
+Low | High | Both

 Avoid non-linear calibration curves.
 These are fine for pulling poorly-tracking oscillators into tune but then the same errors affect the other modules using pitch (filters etc).
 Instead go for high linearity, and use with well tracking oscillators.

 Two stages: analog coarse tune (manual oscilator tuning to a fixed pitch) then digital fine tune and linearization (measuring frequency per-oscillator at a range of voltages, for linearity and for oscillator range).